dimitri-nicolo/calico/RELEASING.md

   push to Github.
 - File `bin/calico-typha`; the static binary relase, which we attach to the GitHub release.
-- Docker container images: `calico/typha:$VERSION` and
+- Docker container images: `tigera/typha:$VERSION` and
-  `quay.io/calico/typha:$VERSION` containing the Typha binaries.
-These are ready to push to Dockerhub and Quay.
+  `gcr.io/cnx/tigera/typha:$VERSION` containing the Typha binaries.
+These are ready to push to GCR.

 # Typha release process